 There are four basic types of services that Alabama nursing homes must provide to residents:

-- Nursing care—Any procedure or therapy that requires that professional skills of a registered nurse or license practical nurse in a nursing home setting can be considered nursing care.
+- Nursing care—Any procedure or therapy that requires that professional skills of a registered nurse or licensed practical nurse in a nursing home setting can be considered nursing care.
 It includes things such as the administration of medication and injections, as well as post-hospital stroke, heart, and orthopedic care.

 - Personal care—This service refers to physically helping residents accomplish daily living tasks that they may be unable to do on their own, including walking, getting into and out of bed, personal hygiene tasks, dressing, eating, and more.